r3r/fused-location-provider/README.md

 # fused-location-provider
-An interface for Google Play Service's Fused Location Provider api.
+A wrapper for Google Play Service's Fused Location Provider api.

 ##Overview
 There are a lot of tutorials and examples on how to use the FusedLocationAPI from Google's Play Services, however, none provide an easy to use interface to the API to get exactly **one location update on-demand.**